Skip to content

 Knowing the right Chinese character stroke order also improves your reading ability, because the structure of the characters will be more familiar to the eye.

-And when you want to input a character using Pleco’s handwriting option, the app will recognize correct stroke order even if your handwriting isn’t the best.
+When you want to input a character using Pleco’s handwriting option, the app will recognize the correct stroke order even if your handwriting isn’t the best.

 chinese stroke order yong